-In a vast majority of patients, ARSA is clinically silent.
-However, it can lead to symptoms of dysphagia lusoria or a cardiovocal syndrome due to compression of the esophagus or the recurrent laryngeal nerve respectively.
-Aortic dissection or coartation can also be seen among ARSA patients.
-Our case highlights the importance of considering this rare but not infrequent coronary anomaly when the J wire selectively enters the descending aorta during right radial catheterization.
+In a vast majority of patients ARSA is clinically silent till right radial angiography is performed.
+This case highlights the importance of considering this rare coronary anomaly when the J wire selectively enters the descending aorta during right radial catheterization.
 In such a case, catheterization of the ascending aorta may be difficult or even impossible (7.1%) [12].
-Unsuccessful attempts at navigating the wire into the ascending aorta pose the risk of trauma to the endothelial lining and potential adverse outcomes like aortic dissection [14] and intramural hematoma formation [15].
+Unsuccessful attempts at navigating the wire into the ascending aorta pose the risk of trauma to the endothelial lining and potential adverse outcomes including aortic dissection [14] and intramural hematoma formation [15].
 They should prompt the angiographer to obtain a subclavian angiogram with oblique views and if unsuccessful consider accessing the ascending aorta either from the left radial or the femoral approach.